 How do I get the full text of an article I found in Google Scholar?
 Last Updated: Jan 11, 2018 Views: 42

-There you can search the library's holdings of print and online journals by title.
+There you can search the library's holdings of online journals by title.
 If you are a frequent Google Scholar user, considering setting up Library Links in your profile for a quicker way to access full text.

 Below is a picture of where the journal title appears in Google Scholar results.

-Since the article is from 1979, for this example, you would click the JSTOR link (or other database as applicable) and navigate to the correct year and volume using that interface.
+Since the article is from 1979, for this example, you would click the JSTOR link and navigate to the correct year and volume using that interface.
 Some databases allow you to search within the journal, with others you will have to browse to the correct article.
 If the Library does not have full text access to the journal for the volume/date that you are trying to find, and you are a currently enrolled UT Tyler student, faculty, or staff, you can request the article through Interlibrary Loan.

 If you have any questions, contact the Library Help Desk at 903.566.7343 or firstname.lastname@example.org.